timescale/timescaledb/docs/UsingSamples.md

 of time intervals, and number of values for the partition field.

 (Note that these dataset backups already include our time-series database, so you won't need to manually install our extension, nor run the setup scripts, etc.)

 **Device ops**: These datasets are designed to represent metrics (e.g. CPU, memory, network) collected from mobile devices.
+(Click on the name to download.)

 1. [`devices_small`](https://timescaledata.blob.core.windows.net/datasets/devices_small.bak.tar.gz) - 1,000 devices recorded over 1,000 time intervals
 1. [`devices_med`](https://timescaledata.blob.core.windows.net/datasets/devices_med.bak.tar.gz) - 5,000 devices recorded over 2,000 time intervals